 Deleon Nursing and Rehabilitation is a nursing home located in De Leon, Texas.
 This city has 3,635 people.
-Featuring an overall score of C, this is likely a middle of the road nursing home.
-Based on the data we reviewed, there are certainly far worse nursing homes out there.
-One of the major highlights of this facility's profile is its remarkable inspection score, which you can find in the next section.
+Featuring an overall score of B, this facility is a fine choice.
+Based on our analysis, you can do much worse than this nursing home.
+The best part of this facility's impressive report card was its inspection score.
+Inspection grades are discussed in the next section

 Deleon Nursing and Rehabilitation